-The year-round temperate climate of the Tampa Bay area gives major league baseball teams a chance to practice in beautiful surroundings.
+The year-round temperate climate of Florida, particularly in the Tampa Bay area, gives major league baseball teams a chance to practice in beautiful surroundings.
 This relaxed springtime atmosphere in smaller stadiums really enhances the experience for the fans!

 As part of the Grapefruit League circuit, three teams host their baseball spring training in the Tampa Bay area: the New York Yankees (Tampa), Philadelphia Phillies (Clearwater), and Toronto Blue Jays (Dunedin).
 The players and teams are on display from mid-February, when workouts begin, until early April when they dispatch to their home cities for the regular season.